cableguy99/docs/docs/wp-and-research/economics-paper.md

 Afterward, the reward achieved by each Masternode  will be divided into three portions.
 The first portion of 40% called “Infrastructure Reward” goes to the Masternode.
 The second portion of 50% called “Staking Reward” goes to the pool of all voters for that Masternode which is shared proportionally based on the token stake.
-The last portion of 10% called “Foundation Reward” goes to a special account controlled by the Masternode Foundation, which is run by Tao company initially.
+The last portion of 10% called “Foundation Reward” goes to a special account controlled by the Masternode Foundation, which is run by the Tao community initially.

 ## Voting/Staking Consideration

 ### Candidate/Masternode incentives

 Masternodes will receive a significant amount of block rewards, which likely exceeds the cost for running the infrastructure.
-However, Masternodes need to invest in Tao by depositing  at least 50K Tao, and stake them for a long term.
+However, Masternodes need to invest in Tao by depositing at least 50K Tao, and stake them for the long term.
-Furthermore, after depositing 50K TAO to become a Candidate, if the account cannot become a Masternode (has less votes than Top  150 most voted  Candidates), he/she will receive no rewards.
+Furthermore, after depositing 50K TAO to become a Candidate, if the account cannot become a Masternode (has less votes than the top 150 most voted Candidates), he/she will receive no rewards.
 Therefore, Candidates have an incentive to do as much as they can such as signaling their capability to support Tao to get into top 150 most voted Candidates.

 ### Token voter incentives

-Token voters should vote for Candidates who signal a strong support for Tao because if the Candidate does not become a Masternode, voters will not receive any rewards.
+Token voters should vote for Candidates who signal strong support for Tao because if the Candidate does not become a Masternode, voters will not receive any rewards.
-However, token voters should also vote for the less voted Candidates because the most voted Candidates will receive less reward per token stake comparatively.
+However, token voters should also vote for the less voted Candidates because the most voted Candidates will receive less rewards per token stake comparatively.

 ## Long Term Platform Economics Consideration

 ### P/E theory of token value

 Equity price can often be a multiple of annual earnings a company generates.
 In the case of a blockchain platform, earnings could be considered as the total rewards and fees that the platform produces.
-The multiples for technology startups in the early days could exceed 200 which is where Ethereum network is approximately at the moment.
+The multiples for technology startups in the early days could exceed 200 which is where the Ethereum network is approximately at the moment.

 ### Quantity theory of money for token value

 In this theory, the total amount of TAO can be considered the money supply for the blockchain economy including all the d-apps and tokens on top of Tao.
 Assuming a constant price, and velocity of money, demand for money will raise proportionally to the total amount of activities of the whole blockchain network, which will raise the price of TAO if the supply of Tao is fixed, or the inflation rate is very small.
-Tao’s advantages of minimal transaction fee, and very fast confirmation time could spur a massive amount of activities for Tao tokens, and other tokens on top of Tao.
+Tao’s advantages of minimal transaction fees and very fast confirmation times could spur a massive amount of activity for Tao tokens, and other tokens running on top of Tao.

 ### Store of value theory of token value

-Blockchain native tokens can be considered as the means of fundraising, or the store of value within their own blockchain economy if the supply of the token is fixed, or the inflation rate is very small, and predictable.
+Blockchain native tokens can be considered as the means of fundraising, or the store of value within their own blockchain economy if the supply of the token is fixed, or the inflation rate is very small and predictable.
-These conditions are applying to Ether and Bitcoin at the moment, and can be applying to TAO token in the future as the Tao’s economy grows.
+These conditions apply to Ether and Bitcoin at the moment, and can be applied to TAO in the future as Taos economy grows.

 ### Built-in decentralized exchange
-Tao roadmap includes a built-in decentralized exchange, in which a portion of fees will be added to the pool of epoch rewards.
+Taos roadmap includes a built-in decentralized exchange, in which a portion of fees will be added to the pool of epoch rewards.
 These fees could be substantial if there are many valuable tokens on top of Tao.
-This extra feature can increase the future earnings of the network, and raise TAO price based on the P/E theory.
+This extra feature can increase the future earnings of the network, and raise TAOs price based on the P/E theory.

 ## Decentralized Governance

 ### Become a Masternode

-Becoming a Masternode is an important signal of long-term support for Tao platform.
+Becoming a Masternode is an important signal of long-term support for the Tao platform.
-We would welcome other entities to become a Masternode, to show their supports by helping the network, and gradually decentralize the platform governance.
+We would welcome other entities to become a Masternode, to show their support by helping the network, and gradually decentralize the platform governance.

 ### Board of Governors

-It is postulated that Tao platform would later be coordinated by non-profit body such as Board of Governors (or Foundation) amongst many other decentralized bodies which receive a steady amount of income from the network, and act solely in the interest of the network.
+It is postulated that the Tao platform would later be operated by a non-profit body such as a Board of Governors (or Foundation) amongst many other decentralized bodies which receive a steady amount of income from the network, and act solely in the interest of the network.

 ### Technical decision making